Sven and the Art of Computer Maintenance

 Copy Arch Linux ARM to the microSD card

-The following commands concern the installation of Arch Linux ARM to a microSD card, conforming to the official installation instructions.
+The following commands concern the installation of Arch Linux ARM to a microSD card, conforming to the official installation instructions for the Raspberry Pi 4.

 For these commands, it is assumed that your SD card reader is offered as device /dev/mmcblk0.
 Adjust the configuration variables if necessary, for example when a USB SD card reader is used.
 Be careful to not overwrite data on a device you do not want to write to!